 Part III: Month-by-Month Meta Analysis

-Let’s take a look at how things are progressing month-by-month in 2021 so far.
+Let’s take a look at how things are progressing month-by-month:

 Emails Sent & Received by Month